tereschvlad/ComparableSolution/README.md

 GeneralComparable have property for saving hash HashSum.

-How to work with GeneralComparable class presented in testing project ComparableLibraryTest in GeneralComparableTest.
+## Example how working it working.
+Class SampleComparable is inheritanced GeneralComparable.
+More examples can see in project for testing ComparableLibraryTest
 ```C#
 public void HashSum_Should_Be_Same_For_Identical_Objects()
 {